Kansai Region Travel Series – Day 0

 Brief Travel Itinerary

 With little time to plan, I did a quick check on the must go places in Kyoto and Osaka at www.japan-guide.com and fella bloggers’ posts on their vacation in Kyoto and Osaka.
 Also spoke with friends who are familiar with Japan and was told that Nara is a must go side trip.
-Upon arrival at Kyoto, we started to map up the high level itinerary for the next few days and included Nara into our plan.
+Upon arrival at Kyoto, we started to map up the high-level itinerary for the next few days and included Nara in our plan.
 Our focus is to enjoy the experience at each place we visit instead of trying to visit as many places as possible.
-Following is the high level itinerary of our 6-day vacation:
+Following is the high-level itinerary of our 6-day vacation:

-Day 1 – Caught 1.30am Singapore Airlines flight to Kansai International Airport and spent the day at Kamogawa and Gion
+Day 1 – Caught red-eye flight to Singapore Airlines flight to Kansai International Airport and spent the day at Kamogawa and Gion

 Day 2 – Spent the day at Kyoto – Hagashiyama, Kiyomizu Temple, Nanzenji and Philosopher’s Path

 Day 3 – Spent the day at Kyoto – Arashiyama and Nijio-jo Castle

 Day 4 – Spent the day at Osaka – Osaka Castle Museum and Namba